MicrosoftDocs/azure-dev-docs/articles/java/migration/appcat.md

 ### Detail information for a specific issue

-For each incident you can get more information (the issue detail, the content of the rule, etc.) just by clicking on it.
+For each incident, you can get more information (the issue detail, the content of the rule, etc.) just by clicking on it.
 You also get the list of all the files that are affected by this incident.

 ![Issue detail](./media/appcat/report-assessment-detail.png)